Skip to content

 sh

-simdeck daemon stop
+simdeck service stop

 Troubleshooting